raspberrypilearning/find-the-bug/en/step_3.md

 **Test:** Click the green flag to test your project.
 Click on the bug on the start screen and then click on the hidden bug on the Spotlight backdrop.

+After the last backdrop in the list, `next backdrop`{:class="block3looks"} will switch back to the first backdrop.
 When you find the bug the project will go back to the Start screen.
 You'll add more levels to your game later.

 --- /task ---